Defence Cyber Certification (DCC)

 Defence Cyber Certification is based on Defence Standard 05‑138, which defines the cyber security requirements for organisations supporting the UK defence sector.

-Toro helps organisations interpret and apply these requirements in practice, aligning existing policies, processes and technical controls with the standard.
+Toro helps organisations interpret and apply Defence Standard 05‑138 by aligning existing policies, processes and technical controls with what assessors expect to see in a real defence assurance decision.

-Our team has experience working in defence environments and understands how cyber security expectations translate into operational and contractual requirements.
+Our team has experience working in defence environments and understands how cyber security requirements translate into operational delivery and contractual obligations.

 Defence Cyber Certification support for the defence supply chain